bhuvangolhar/Data_Structures_and_Algorithms/README.md

 Variable – A variable in Java is like a container that stores data.
 It has a name a type, and a value.
 For example, int age = 22; creates a variable named `age` that stores the number 22.
 Java is a statically-typed language, so you must declare the type (like int, String, or boolean) before using the variable.
 Variables help store and use data in a program as it runs.

+Method – A method in Java is a block of code that performs a specific task.
+It's like a function — you define it once and can use it many times.
+Methods help organize code, make it reusable, and improve readability.
+For example, a method add(int a, int b) can take two numbers and return their sum.
+You call methods using objects or class names, depending on whether they're instance or static methods.